Rysth/ES6-To-Do-List/README.md

 # 📖 ES6 ToDo List <a name="about-project"></a>

-**ES6 ToDo List** is a modern task management app that streamlines daily task organization and completion through an intuitive interface.
+A ***To-do List* that uses localStorage to allow users to add, remove, and edit their tasks by presenting them in a modern interface.
 Built with HTML, CSS, and JavaScript.

 ## 🛠 Built With <a name="built-with"></a>